pgeske/jellymal-rs/README.md

 ## Setup
 ### First Time
-Make sure the user the container runs as has access to the data directory (which holds the tokens) that you mounted onto the container.
+For the first time setup, we'll run the container directly.
+That's because we'll need to interact with it to initialize the MAL oauth token for the first time.
+After they've been acquired and saved (into the `/data` directory), `jellymal-rs` will automatically refresh them before they expire.
+So this manual interaction is only required once, for first time setup.
 ```bash
 # create the data directory that you are mounting in your compose, and make sure
 # the user the container runs as can write to it